 If you have any queries about the use, maintenance or safety of your wheelchair, please contact your local approved Sunrise Medical service agent.
-If you do not know of an approved dealer in your area or have any other questions please write, telephone or go to our website and click "Contact Us".
+If you do not know of an approved dealer in your area or have any other questions please write or telephone:

-Sunrise Medical Australia Pty Ltd. 11 Daniel Street Wetherill Park NSW 2164 Phone: (02) 9678 6600 Email: enquiries@sunrisemedical.com.au www.SunriseMedical.com.au
+Sunrise Medical Australia Pty Ltd. 11 Daniel Street Wetherill Park NSW 2164 Phone: (02) 9678 6600 www.SunriseMedical.com.au